tvt23-pankkiprojekti/SPO_Group1/README.md

 # The SimulBank Project

 A year 1 group project with the goal was to create a mock ATM.
 This included reading data from a serial port connected to a card reader, creating the bankomat program, connecting the bankomat to a backend server and connecting that server to a database with user information.
+As bonuses we also added a Swagger interface for documentation and admin controls, and a netbank component.

 ## Participants and credits
-Everyone was involved in all sections and/or tools of the specified product, but specializations and extras include:
+Everyone was involved in all sections and/or tools of the base product, but specializations and extras include:

-Me: Backend servers, display of user data, general digestion of what is supposed to be done, netbank (with user and card creation options).
+Me: Backend servers, display of user data, general digestion of what is supposed to be done, netbank.

 [@KarolusPaulus](https://github.com/KarolusPaulus): PIN code module and its conversion into a separate library, visuals.